 How do I install PmWiki?

-Please visit How do I set up a wiki? to learn about other supported options before proceeding.
+Please visit How do I set up a wiki? to learn about other supported options.

 How to Change the Passwords